murraycutforth/PhD-1D-ghostfluidmethod/readme.md

 ## Visualising the results

+Some examples of the output are available in the results folder.
+This currently contains:
+* Single fluid results from all five of Toro's test cases using Godunov's method over a range of difference resolutions

 ## Citations

 * Toro, Eleuterio F. Riemann solvers and numerical methods for fluid dynamics: a practical introduction.
 Springer Science & Business Media, 2013.